 The Test Site Poetry Series

-2024 will be the seventh year of The Test Site Poetry Series.
-Thanks to a generous gift, we’re delighted to announce that in 2024 and going forward, Interim will choose two winning books for the series—one title publicized as the winner of The Test Site Poetry Series and the other as the Betsy Joiner Flanagan Award in Poetry.
-Both winners will receive $1,000 and their books will be published by the University of Nevada Press.
+2025 will be the eighth year of The Test Site Poetry Series.
+We choose two books annually, one is the winner of The Test Site Poetry Series and the other is the recipient of the Betsy Joiner Flanagan Award in Poetry.
+Authors receive $1,000 each, and books will be published by the University of Nevada Press.

 Interim editors and poets Claudia Keelan and Andrew S. Nicholson serves as series editors.
 The winning book will be chosen by Claudia Keelan and an advisory board, which includes poets Sherwin Bitsui, Donald Revell, Sasha Steensen, and Ronaldo V. Wilson.